msn2106/msn2106/README.md

 ### Hi there 👋, I'm Mayank!

-I am a CSE Graduate skilled in software development, debugging, design, and testing.
+I am a CSE Graduate skilled in frontend development.
 I'm a strong team player who is able to quickly learn and apply new technologies.